VectorCamp/libsodium/scripts_bench_neon/readme.txt

 mkdir builddir
 cd builddir

-to enable arch-specific optimizations you need to enable one of the following, like
+to enable arch-specific optimizations you need to enable one of the following

 -DAVX2_ONLY tests AVX2
 -DSSSE3_ONLY tests SSSE3